What is Tax Accounting?

 #1 – Deferred Tax asset

 Is generated when there is a difference in book profit and taxable profit arises due to a timing issue.
-There are expenses like provision for doubtful debts which are considered for deduction in accounting in the current year, however, these are allowed for a deduction for taxation only when the amount is declared as bad debt which can happen in coming years.
+There are expenses like provision for doubtful debts which are considered for deduction in accounting in the current year, however, these are allowed for a deduction for taxation only when the amount is declared as bad debt which can happen in the coming years.

 In this case, the taxable profit will be higher compared to accounting profit and the person or organization will pay more taxes this year which.
-The extra amount paid as tax on incremental profit due rejection of provision amount for deduction is considered as deferred tax which will be realized in coming years.
+The extra amount paid as tax on incremental profit due to rejection of provision amount for deduction is considered as deferred tax which will be realized in the coming years.